In the United States, June is Pride Month, and along with the parades and glitter,

 Pride Month 2019 is time to visits exhibits on LGBTQ history around the world.
 Why this year?
 In 2019, the LGBTQ community also has something special to commemorate: this year marks the 50th anniversary of the Stonewall Riots, largely considered to be the start of the modern day gay rights' movement in America.
 (For a quick history lesson, the riots began when patrons of the Stonewall Inn in New York City's Greenwich Village rebelled against a police raid on June 28, 1969.)
 Half a century later, museums across the United States are analyzing and celebrating those events — and galleries and museums worldwide are highlighting the art, politics, and dialogues around the modern LGBTQ experience.

 iconic queer experiences like drag balls, or a walk through history through a queer lens, exhibitions worldwide have you covered this June.
 Many exhibitions are free to the public, and those in the U.S. are often partnered with events throughout Pride Month, including talks and presentations, so keep an eye on the calendar.
 If you have a trip or a staycation planned, consider making a stop at once of these spots.
+1 "Love & Resistance: Stonewall 50", New York Public Library, New York, NY

-The New York Public Library is commemorating the anniversary of the Stonewall uprising during Pride Month with an exhibition of photographs by photojournalists Kay Tobin Lahusen and Diana Davies.
+commemorating the anniversary of the Stonewall uprising during Pride Month with an exhibition of photographs by photojournalists Kay Tobin Lahusen and Diana Davies.
 They were on the ground during the protests that followed the initial clashes, and their work provides a powerful window into the history of the fight for LGBTQ rights across America.

 Free, until July 13, 2019; find information

-2. "Nobody Promised You Tomorrow: Art 50 Years After Stonewall," Brooklyn Museum, Brooklyn, NY
+here.
+2 "Nobody Promised You Tomorrow: Art 50 Years After Stonewall," Brooklyn Museum, Brooklyn, NY

 After Stonewall, what happened to queer identity?
 At this exhibition in the Brooklyn Museum's Center For Feminist Art, 28 artists who identify as LGBTQ attempt to answer that question.
 All were born after the seminal events of 1969, and their works deal, in varied, shocking and beautiful ways, with what happened next.